Discovery Place Volunteer Services

 The Apprentice Leadership Program for ages 12-17 has limited availability.
 Candidates will be selected based on a completed application, reference letters and an interview.
 Applicants should fill out the appropriate form (download application from the sidebar, at right) and provide two reference letters from their current school.
-The application deadline for our school year session has passed.
-Check back in early 2015 for information about the summer session.
+Applications for our summer session are due March 31, 2015.

 Completed applications and reference letters should be sent together to:

 Both the summer and school year sessions of the Apprentice Leadership Program require a 70-hour commitment from participants.
 Participants may take part in the Camp programs, work directly with the public in the Museum or play a part in other Museum-related activities to complete the 70-hour commitment.
 Upon completion of the summer or school year session, participants will receive a Family Membership to all Museums valued at $200.00.

 Limit one Membership per calendar year.